davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/clientcache-applications.md

 GfshServer                                  | 10.0.0.121(GfshServer:30031)<v1>:1025
 ```

 Perhaps you want to start the other way around.
 You may need to connect
-a Spring Boot configured and bootstrapped {pivotal-gemfire-name} server
+a Spring Boot configured and bootstrapped VMware GemFire server
 application to an existing cluster.
 You can start the cluster in Gfsh
 with the following commands (shown with partial typical output):

 ``` highlight
 gfsh>start locator --name=GfshLocator --port=11235 --log-level=config